miguel-sg-2/FastEddy_tutorial/cases/NBL.rst

   :width: 600
   :alt: Alternative text

-Mean (domain horizontal average) vertical profiles of turbulence quantities at t=7 h (FE_TEST.504000).
-Perturbations are relative to the previous 1-hour mean:
+Horizontally-averaged vertical profiles of turbulence quantities at t=7 h (FE_TEST.504000) [perturbations are computed at each point relative to the previous 1-hour mean, and then horizontally averaged]:

 .. image:: ../images/TURB-PROF-neutral.png
   :width: 600